ClickHouse/ClickHouse/docs/en/engines/table-engines/special/executable.md

 ```sql
 Executable(script_name, format, [input_query...])
 ```

+Here are the relevant settings for an `Executable` table:

+- `send_chunk_header`
+    - Description: Send the number of rows in each chunk before sending a chunk to process.
+This setting can help to write your script in a more efficient way to preallocate some resources
+    - Default value: false
+- `command_termination_timeout`
+    - Description: Command termination timeout in seconds
+    - Default value: 10
+- `command_read_timeout`
+    - Description: Timeout for reading data from command stdout in milliseconds
+    - Default value: 10000
+- `command_write_timeout`
+    - Description: Timeout for writing data to command stdin in milliseconds
+    - Default value: 10000

 Let's look at an example.
 The following Python script is named `my_script.py` and is saved in the `user_scripts` folder.
 It reads in a number `i` and prints `i` random strings, with each string preceded by a number that is separated by a tab: